Armed and dangerous: Bangalore bug causes her to have a third arm | Dot Esports

-Respawn Entertainment’s Apex Legends‘ season four have introduced a new map, new weapons, and a new legend, but a litany of new bugs have accompanied them.
+Respawn Entertainment’s Apex Legends‘ season four has introduced a new map, new weapons, and a new legend, but a litany of new bugs have accompanied them.

 While some bugs might have been exasperating, verytallthree has found one that’s decidedly more entertaining.
 As the player retreated from a firefight after exhausting the weapon, they tried to cover their tracks by quickly firing Bangalore’s Smoke Launcher.